Hurghada Excursions to Dendera

 These representations depict multiple aspects of the New Year’s festival.
 The staircase to the west of the offering hall, which the priests used to ascend to the roof, has ascending figures of the king and various priests with the shrine of the goddess carved on its right-hand wall.
 The stairway to the east has corresponding scenes of descending figures and was used for the procession’s return.

 In the inner of the two rooms, Isis and Nephthys are shown mourning the death of Osiris, who lies on his funerary bier waiting to be resurrected by magical rituals.
-As the myth unfolds, Isis is also depicted as magically impregnated with the seed of her son Horus.
+As the myth unfolds, Isis is also depicted as magically impregnated with the seed of her son, Horus.

 A corresponding suite on the eastern side of the roof depicts the lunar festival of Khoiakh in which an ‘Osiris bed’ was filled with earth and grain seed as part of a vital fertility rite.
-The first room’s walls show scenes of Osiris’s burial goods, including his canopic jars, and on the ceiling, Nut is shown with other astronomical figures.
+The first room’s walls show scenes of Osiris’s burial goods, including his canopic jars, and Nut is shown on the ceiling with other astronomical figures.
 On the other half of the top is a plaster copy of the famous ‘Dendera Zodiac’, representing the cosmic aspect of the Osiris mysteries.
 The original is now in the Louvre in Paris.
 The inner room depicts scenes from the Osiris myth, similar to that of the western suite and reliefs of cosmic importance.

 Dendera was considered one of Osiris’ many tombs, and the shrines, which have no link with Hathor, were used to celebrate his death and resurrection.
 His death may have been re-enacted at the sacred lake to the west of the temple.